Book 16

 A) Answer these questions:

-2. Why did Mrs Grey come to court?
+1. Why was Mrs Grey in court?

 B) Which words in the story mean the opposite of: